UPPMAX/UPPMAX-documentation/docs/software/directly-from-IG/debuggers-and-profiling-tools.md

 or

 $ module load intel
-then you can use valgind by:
+then you can use valgrind by:

 $ valgrind [options] ./your-program [your programs options] How to use valgrind with mpi programs

-Load your complier, openmpi and the valgrind module as before:
+Load your compiler, openmpi and the valgrind module as before:

 $ module load gcc/10.3.0 openmpi/3.1.6